epiccoleman/advent_of_code_ex/notes.md

 # notes

+## day 2
+bit happier with this code.
+Elixir's pattern matching and good string library made this a lot less painful than it might be in other languages. probably a cleverer way to do the xor stuff at the end of the function for the second part.

 ## day 1

 i think this code is kinda awful but oh well, that's the point of this exercise. found another solution in elixir and picked up a few ideas.